benAkehurst/nodejs-api-server/README.md

-# node.js boilerplate API server
+# Nodejs boilerplate REST API

-## This repo can be cloned and used as a base project of a node.js API server
+## This repo can be cloned/forked and used as a boilerplate for a node REST API

-I built this repo to learn how to make an api server.
-It was created by following [this tutorial](https://www.codementor.io/olatundegaruba/nodejs-restful-apis-in-10-minutes-q0sgsfhbd), and has been expanded on using the lessons learnt.
+I built this repo to learn how to make a rest api and server.
+It was created by following [this tutorial](https://www.codementor.io/olatundegaruba/nodejs-restful-apis-in-10-minutes-q0sgsfhbd), and has been expanded on to service the needs of a boilerplate project.

 The different things you can do with this server:

-- Controllers - deal with database read/write operations
+- Controllers - deals with database read/write operations
-- Models - define schemas of objects in the database
+- Models - define schemas of objects in collections the database
-- Routes - define the API routing for controller functions
+- Routes - defines the API routing for controller functions

-### Todo

-- [ ] Add a templating engine to allow for doing serverside templating (ejs or pug)
-- [ ] Add passport.js for logging in via FB, twitter, email
-- [ ] Add firebase support
+- Middlewares - helper files and methods

 ### Installing & config